-Gay Barcelona Guide
+Gay Spain Travel Guide

 A must see city for everyone!
 Trendy gay scene.
 The gay area is just north-west of the center of town.
 Everything you’d expect from a major city’s gay scene but with the added bonus of bronzed Spanish lads all over the place.